-North Dakota has income tax reciprocity agreements with the states of Minnesota and Montana.
+North Dakota has income tax reciprocity agreements with Montana and Minnesota.

 If you are a resident of North Dakota and maintain a permanent home in North Dakota to which you return at least once each month during the time you work in Minnesota, the compensation that you receive for personal or professional services performed in Minnesota is not taxable by Minnesota.
 Also, wages you receive for work performed in Montana while a resident of North Dakota are not taxable by Montana.